joshkelvinpalermo/portfolio/README.md

 Hi!
 My name is Josh, and I'm thrilled to share my growing professional portfolio with you.
 This repository contains a curated collection of projects completed through various data engineering and analytics stints, self-directed learning exercises, and company-initiated projects.
 Each project highlights key skills and techniques in the field.

+Please note: For privacy and confidentiality purposes, some project names, company names, and other identifying details have been modified or generalized.
+The names presented in this portfolio may not reflect the actual project names, but the underlying concepts, technologies, and technical implementations accurately represent the work and skills demonstrated.

 ## Company Projects

 ### (2025) Core Data Migration